 Nothing screams more Christmas atmosphere like sipping a traditional spicy Gluhwein.
-Gluhwein is a traditional German and Austrian winter-drink made of spiced wine, orange juice, brandy, and sugar.
+Gluhwein is a traditional German and Austrian winter drink of spiced wine, orange juice, brandy, and sugar.
 It is an ideal grown-up cocktail to warm up after the slopes at one of the huts.

 We adore this spicy/sweet ‘warm wine’ on evenings before Christmas.
-Definitely, when we ski in Austria, the first thing I wanna do is to have that great traditional Gluhwein to warm up.
+When we ski in Austria, the first thing I want to do is to have that great traditional Gluhwein to warm up.
 Thanks to the spices it has, this great Gluhwein is all you need to drink.
-It warms you up but also gives you the power and energy for the whole day.
-This beverage is usually made of good red wine next to a lot of spices, sugar, and oranges.
-Because it is a mulled wine it loses its strength, this is why it is so easy to drink and enjoy it.
+It warms you up and gives you the power and energy for the whole day.
+You can make Gluhwein of good red wine next to many spices, sugar, and oranges.
+Because it is a mulled wine, it loses its strength; this is why it is so easy to drink and enjoy it.

 This spicy hot mulled wine is easy to make, juicy and delicious to drink, as well as warms you up from the inside out.
 Some simple and easy ingredients will transform your wine into a magical warm winter cocktail with the Christmas spirit in your soul.

 This traditional and best Gluhwein is associated with Christmas and winter holidays because it is made of oranges, orange juice, and orange zest (optional).
-When you squeeze it in your mulling wine the aroma it emanates perfectly associates with winter holidays.
-We eat oranges all year round, but nonetheless, this aroma ideally portrays the winter holiday feelings and emotions.
-This is why this warm and aromatic beverage sweetened and spiced adds the Christmas atmosphere in our hearts and our homes.
+When you squeeze it in your mulling wine, the aroma it emanates is perfectly associated with the winter holidays.
+We eat oranges all year round, but this aroma ideally portrays the winter holiday feelings and emotions.
+This is why this warm and aromatic beverage sweetened and spiced adds to the Christmas atmosphere in our hearts and our homes.

 What is gluhwein?